 To note: Some companies also define a brand ambassador as someone whom they hire to promote their company full time.
 They attend conferences and perform other public events and often are educated in marketing fields.

 Are social media brand ambassador’s a popular part of the marketing mix?

 Generally speaking, interest in working with brand ambassadors are on the rise.
 A trend from Google shows the increase in interest around the brand ambassador search topic.

 Meanwhile, Influencer marketing has also taken a rapid climb in interest according to google trends.
 According to sites like Mediakix, Ad-spend for this type of marketing will be more than 10 Billion dollars next year.
 Many (myself included) believe this estimate to be quite low.

 Another type of marketing often considered as related to or somewhat similar to social media brand ambassador marketing is Affiliate marketing.
-In affiliate marketing, you offer many people the opportunity to sell your product through trackable links.
+In affiliate marketing, you offer many people the opportunity to sell your product through trackable links with affiliate tracking software.
 They may then promote that product as they see fit.

 The Ad spend for affiliate marketing according to Statistica has surpassed 8 Billion in the US alone.

 Finding social media brand ambassadors

 Finding social media creators to recruit as brand ambassadors can be extremely daunting.